Inspect a Car

 The seller or dealership has likely spent time dressing the vehicle up before you take a look.
-You’ll have to do your best to look beyond the buffing and polishing, and detailing.
-Take a walk around the vehicle, look for signs of repairs not mentioned on the vehicle report.
+You’ll have to do your best to look beyond the buffing, polishing, and detailing.
+Take a walk around the vehicle, and look for signs of repairs not mentioned on the vehicle report.
 Does the paint color seem off, either lighter or darker?
 Are seams out of alignment?
 Is there paint where it shouldn’t be?
 These are signs of light damage that might not have been reportable.

 Take a close look at all clear surfaces as well.
 Check for cracks, pitting, and chips in the windows, windshield, light covers, and sunroof if it has one.
 Check the mirrors for them as well – replacing any of these could be hundreds down the line and ground for negotiating the price a bit.
-Have the seller turn those lights and blinkers on too while you’re outside, as replacing or repairing them can be costly, especially modern LEDs.
+Have the seller turn those lights and blinkers on while you’re outside, as replacing or repairing them can be costly, especially for modern LEDs.

 Rust is a major deal.
 Once a vehicle starts rusting, it’s a massive battle to keep up with an almost impossible reverse.
 Particularly in the north or near the ocean, rust can eat away at even the newest car, truck, or SUV.
 Pay special attention to wheel wells and the bottom areas of doors, as these are the most concentrated areas where salt and other corrosive chemicals end up.

 Finally, give the tires a check.
-Look to see if any odd wear spots could indicate the vehicle driving unevenly.
+Look to see if any odd wear spots could indicate the vehicle is driving unevenly.
 If the tires are new, but the car is low mileage, ask why – was it a defect, did the previous owner drive hard?
 Or is it something else?

 Open It Up

 Once you can get inside, the first step in inspection isn’t looking or touching – it’s smelling.
 Take a whiff.
-Is there a smell of stale smoke, mold, food?
+Is there a smell of stale smoke, mold, and food?
 Aromas of smoke or mold can indicate the vehicle had flood or fire damage in the past.
-These smells are super tough to get out.
+These smells are super tough to get out of.
 If the seller has put air fresheners inside, those could be disguising things.
 Ask them to remove them while you’re doing other parts of the inspection and come back to the sniff test once the smells dissipate.

 Check all of the controls for operation.
 Buttons shouldn’t have too much play and should do what they are expected to do.
-Ensure seats move as they should, the steering wheel tilts and telescopes as it is supposed to, and that basic features operate seamlessly.
+Ensure seats move as they should, the steering wheel tilts and telescopes as it should, and that basic features operate seamlessly.
 Turn on the heating and AC, ensure the controls work correctly and that the systems blow as they should.
 Even in the dead of summer, crank that heat and check every zone!

 Finally, look around the cargo area.
 These can take a fair bit of abuse.
-Don’t be surprised if the cargo area or trunk is a bit rougher than the rest of the vehicle, particularly in an SUV.
+Don’t be surprised if the cargo area or trunk is rougher than the rest of the vehicle, particularly in an SUV.
 But there are still limits – structural issues, water damage, and weird smells require a deeper dig.